yunfan/punyforth/README.md

 Most parts of Punyforth is written in itself.
 Including the outer interpreter and the compiler (that compiles indirect-threaded code).
 The primitives are implemented in assembly language.
 Punyforth runs on x86 (Linux), ARM (Raspberry PI) and *Xtensa LX3 (ESP8266/NodeMCU)*.
 This latter one is the primary supported target.

+## Differences between Punyforth and other FORTH systems

+Punyforth is heavily inspired by the FORTH programming language.
+It uses the same compilation model (outer interpreter, modes, dictionary, immediate words, etc) as other FORTH systems.
+Punyforth is [bootstrapped](http://www.lispcast.com/two-kinds-of-bootstrapping) from a small set of primitives written in assembly language.
+The compiler targets these primitives and compiles [indirect-threaded code](https://en.wikipedia.org/wiki/Threaded_code).
+Higher level  abstractions are built on top of the primitives therefore most of the system is written in itself.

 ## About the language

 Punyforth is a simple imperative stack-based concatenative programming language and interactive environment with good metaprogramming support and extensibility.